diyaselis/reana-demo-cms-topmass/README.md

 The analysis takes the following inputs:

-- the list of CMS runs from 2015 and 2016 included in the ``inputs`` directory:
+- the list of sample CMS runs from 2015 and 2016 included in the ``inputs`` directory:

   - ``samples_Run2015_25ns.json``
   - ``samples_Run2015_25ns_m169p5.json``